 Why is some quartz so much more expensive?

-Premium brands and realistic marble-look patterns command higher prices for their design libraries and warranties.
+Premium brands and realistic marble-look patterns command higher prices for their design libraries and warranties, even though basic performance is similar across tiers.

 Is quartz worth the cost?